 Entry is free and we will be taking donations for Allegra’s Ambition on the door.
 Allegra’s Ambition aims to enable, engage and empower young, disadvantaged people to fulfil their potential through participation in sport and outdoor activities.

 You can expect hand-thrown ceramics, homeware, textiles, jewellery, art, books, bags, flowers, oils, baskets and, of course, wine!
-We will be selling The Grange wine and gifts from the Land Rover bar and you may just have a chance to taste The Grange's new still wines before anyone else- The CHARDONNAY 2023 and The PINOT NOIR 2022.
+We will be selling The Grange wine and gifts from the Land Rover bar and you may just have a chance to taste The Grange's new wines before anyone else- The WHITE FROM WHITE 2018 and The PINOT NOIR 2022.

 Becka Cooper is hard at work dreaming up some delicious food too.